nhsbsa/nhsbsa-digital-playbook/src/design/interaction-designer/prototypes.md

 You must not use the GOV.UK / NHS Prototype Kits to make live services.
 It’s designed for prototyping and does not have the security or performance features needed for a live service.

-To get access to the organisational GitHub and Heroku accounts, please speak to one of the Senior Interaction Designers.
+To get access to the organisational GitHub and Heroku accounts, please log a Service Desk request and the DDaT Business Operations team will invite you.